-The analysis for scaling of extreme 3-hourly rainfall with daily mean surface temperature is presented in Figure 6-b.
-We show that the observations analysis follows the super C-C relation for the temperature range of 6°C to 13°C. This super relation can be directly explained that the latent heat released during the condensation period of water vapor can enhances the moisture convergence in lower level and the cloud dynamics (Trenberth et al., 2003; Lenderink et al., 2017).
+The analysis for scaling of extreme 3-hourly rainfall with daily mean surface temperature is presented in Figure 4-b.
+We show that the observations analysis follows the double (or super) Clausius-Clapeyron relation for the temperature range of 5°C to 20°C. This super relation can be directly explained that the latent heat released during the condensation period of water vapor can enhances the moisture convergence in lower level and the cloud dynamics (Trenberth et al., 2003; Lenderink et al., 2017).
 However, this result is different from what was found in (Drobinski et al., 2016).
 Their analysis showed that this scaling follows the Clausius-Clapeyron relation rather than the super Clausius-Clapeyron relation.
-This difference could come from the fact that Drobinski et al. (2016) used more than 200 stations which cover a large area in the South of France (i.e., not only restricted to the Cévennes) and they did not focus only on the autumn.
+This difference could come from the fact that Drobinski et al. (2016) used more than 200 stations which cover a large area in the South of France (i.e. not only restricted to the Cévennes) and they did not focus only on the autumn.
 This leads to the mixture of different patterns of rainfall in different seasons and areas.

-290 For the simulations, we find that CPSs can reproduce the super C-C relation similarly to observations (Figure 6-b).
-The CPS-IPSL-CM5A-MR shows a super C-C scaling in the range of 9°C to 17°C. The CPS-HadGEM2-ES and CPS-NorESM1-M follow super C-C in the range of 5°C to 17°C and 7°C to 14°C, respectively.
-These simulations also have better agreement with observations in terms of intensity.
-In contrast, the three EUR-11 simulations are unsuccessful in approximating the super scaling behaviour and especially the rainfall intensity.
-We explain this underestimation by the fact that the resolution of EUR-11 is insufficient to reproduce the more localized extreme events and that the convection scheme and that the convection scheme used in EUR-11 over-simplified the cloud process by statistical distributions and imposing assumptions of quasi-equilibrium with large-scale forcing (from grid points), approximation of moist air entraining in the updraft, and representation of all single cloud elements by sole steady state updraft of the whole cloud ensemble (Houze, 2004; Lenderink and Attema, 2015; Prein et al., 2013; de Rooy et al., 2013).
-In addition, we find the decreasing trend (i.e., the hook shape) of this scaling model in high 300 temperature ranges for both daily and sub-daily precipitation.
-Because we use surface temperature as a proxy of condensation temperature (i.e., dew point), we overestimate the real saturation temperature (Drobinski et al., 2016).
-In other word, this hook shape results from the lack of sufficient water vapour in the atmosphere (Jones et al., 2010), therefore the condition of saturation is broken.
+For the simulations, we find that CPSs can reproduce the double (or super) Clausius-Clapeyron relation similarly to observations (Figure 4-b).
+These simulations have a better agreement with observations in terms of intensity.
+In contrast, the three EUR-11 simulations are unsuccessful in approximating the super scaling behaviour as well as the rainfall intensity.
+We could explain this underestimation by the fact that the convection scheme used in EUR-11 over-simplified the cloud process (Lenderink and Attema, 2015).
+In addition, we find the decreasing trend (i.e. the hook shape) of this scaling model in high temperature ranges for both daily and sub-daily precipitation.
+Because we use surface temperature as a proxy of condensation temperature (i.e. dew point), we overestimate the real saturation temperature (Drobinski et al., 2016).
+In other word, this hook shape results from the lack of sufficient water vapour in the atmosphere, therefore the condition of saturation is broken.